₹198.00

 Ans 4.

-- What do you mean by Normalization?
-What are the different Normal Forms.
-Explain by giving suitable example.
+Q5.
+What do you mean by Normalization?
+Explain the different Normal Forms with the help of a suitable example.
+2+8

 Ans 5.